actigraph/GT3X-File-Format/LogRecords/Parameters.md

 ## Format of Data ##
 The record payload is of variable length consisting of 8-byte key/value pairs.
 The key is made up of a 16-bit unsigned address space and 16-bit unsigned identifier.
 All values are encoded in a 32-bit unsigned integer.
 The address space, identifier and value are in little-endian byte order.

 Floating point values are encoded using a three-byte fraction and one-byte exponent.
-The fraction is a two’s-complement integer; its absolute value is 2<sup>23</sup> times the floating-point value’s mantissa (which is always between 0.5 inclusive and 1.0 not inclusive, i.e. the floating-point value is normalized), and its sign is that of the floating-point value.
-The exponent is a two’s-complement 8-bit number, signifying a power of 2 from -128 to +127.
+The fraction is a twoâ€™s-complement integer; its absolute value is 2<sup>23</sup> times the floating-point valueâ€™s mantissa (which is always between 0.5 inclusive and 1.0 not inclusive, i.e. the floating-point value is normalized), and its sign is that of the floating-point value.
+The exponent is a twoâ€™s-complement 8-bit number, signifying a power of 2 from -128 to +127.
 A zero value is represented by fraction and exponent both zero.

+The floating-point encoding comes from the following paper: https://www.scribd.com/document/98159712/Simple-Serial-Protocol-SSP

 The following C# code performs the described floating-point encoding and decoding:
 <pre>